rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

     def transform(self, X):
         return X[:, self.selected_indices_]
 ```
-With the function built, let's standardise our candidate feature set and run it through our CFS process.
+With the function now built, let's standardise our candidate feature set and run it through our CFS process.

+First, we standardise our data so that all candidate features are scaled, having their original values mapped to numbers between -1 and 1, with their mean at 0.
+Then, we run our CFS Selector function to apply CFS and choose the most independently predictive features!

 ```python